 The Crossroads of America Industrial Park in Greene County is currently working with businesses that wish to locate in the park.
 The Industrial Development Board of Greene County will use this funding to update its master plan, which will allow it to aggressively compete for other industries looking to relocate.

-“To attract new industries and bring jobs to the area, it is critical that the infrastructure necessary be in place,” said Shelby.
+“To attract new industries and bring jobs to the area, it is critical to have the necessary infrastructure in place,” said Shelby.
 “This funding will allow Greene County to stand out among other areas as a good place to do business.”

 Many seniors no longer drive and have little access to public transportation.
-As gas prices rise and the need for efficient transportation grows, Alabama’s elderly population increasingly needs assistance in going from one place to the next.
+As the need for efficient and affordable transportation grows, Alabama’s elderly population increasingly needs assistance in going from one place to the next.

 In addition, the bill provides funding for the following projects included in Safe, Accountable, Flexible and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), the Highway and Transit Reauthorization Bill.